emre-f/village-wars/README.md

 # Village Wars

+Go to the [GitHub Pages](https://emre-f.github.io/village-wars/) link to play right now!

 Age of Empires inspired multiplayer game.
-It is available to play on [GitHub Pages](https://emre-f.github.io/village-wars/) right now.

 The pixel art is by [kenney.nl](https://www.kenney.nl/)